EricDevelopment/ImageDatasetTools/README.md

 # euclid.py
 This is just a copy of a useful image annotation tool that I found to be useful from here: https://github.com/prabindh/euclid It supports the KITTI dataset format used by NVIDIA DIGITS for object detection.
 I recommend running the makeLabelFiles script first, as euclid will not make a .txt file for an image if no bounding boxes are drawn, which causes problems in DIGITS.

+# piCam.sh
+This is a small utility I made using fswebcam to take images using a USB webcam at a given rate.
+Command-line argument is pause time in seconds between captures.
+It is really more of a time-lapse script for collecting training images for machine-learning object detection.

+Example for 1 fps: ./piCam.sh 1